Water is the New Sexy

 It’s one thing to present an investment thesis as to why water utilities should perform well and it’s quite another to see it play out in the marketplace.
 Talk is cheap but cash is king.

-A little over a week ago on March 3rd, Southwest Water (Nasdaq: SWWC) – another California utility – announced that it had accepted an $11 per share all-cash takeover offer by a private consortium led by JPMorgan Chase (NYSE: JPM).
+A couple of years ago in March 2010, Southwest Water — another California utility – announced that it had accepted an $11 per share all-cash takeover offer by a private consortium led by JPMorgan Chase (NYSE: JPM).
 The offering price constituted a 56% premium over the stock’s $7.07 closing price on the day prior to the announcement.

 Company